The Coronavirus Job Retention Scheme came to an end on 30 September 2021 but HMRC's compliance activity is continuing.

 UPDATE 14 October 2021 - This article has been updated to incorporate further information from our news item of the same date.

-Ensuring that Coronavirus Job Retention Scheme (CJRS) claims are complete and accurate remains a challenge for employers and their agents alike.
-While the pace of change in respect of guidance has slowed in recent months, since 1 November claimants now face a much shorter time frame (14 days from the end of the month) to get claims in.
+Ensuring that Coronavirus Job Retention Scheme (CJRS) claims were complete and accurate was a challenge for employers and their agents alike.
+While the pace of change in respect of guidance slowed after the initial months of the scheme in 2020, from 1 November 2020 claimants faced a much shorter time frame (14 days from the end of the month) to get claims in.
 It is inevitable therefore that some claims will contain mistakes which will need to be corrected.
-This article will look at how to correct claims and the potential penalty landscape where mistakes are not corrected.
+This article looks at how to correct claims and the potential penalty landscape where mistakes are not corrected.

-We are very grateful to HMRC for commenting on this note prior to publication.
+We are very grateful to HMRC for commenting on the original version of this note (published February 2021) prior to publication.

 Amending current claims

-From 1 November, any under-claims can only be corrected in that 28-day window.
-The deadline for increasing claims for the versions of the scheme in operation up to 31 October 2020 expired on 30 November 2020.
+From 1 November 2021, any under-claims could only be corrected in that 28-day window.
+The deadline for increasing claims for the versions of the scheme in operation up to 30 September 2021 expires on 28 October 2021.

 The remainder of this article concerns how to tackle over-claims.

 There are a number of reasons why mistakes might arise, particularly in claims in the early months of the scheme in 2020, where employers were working under significant pressure and guidance was being updated very rapidly.

 - Failure to appreciate changes in guidance (see below for more detail)

 - Basing calculations on weeks rather than days